 The AP starts when a plaintiff files a complaint against a defendant.
 The defendant will have an opportunity to answer.
 If they don’t, then a default judgment can be entered against them.
-But if they do answer, litigation continues, and the parties will typically negotiate a settlement, or the bankruptcy judge will decide a winner.
+But if they answer, litigation continues, and the parties will typically negotiate a settlement, or the bankruptcy judge will decide a winner.

 Is an adversary proceeding a contested matter?

 Any dispute between two parties that doesn’t qualify as an adversary proceeding under the Bankruptcy Code is a contested matter.
 Any party in interest (debtor, creditor, trustee, etc.) can file a motion requesting relief of some sort.

 Like an adversary proceeding, a contested matter can involve discovery, depositions, trials, etc.

-Types of Adversary Proceedings
+Types of adversary proceedings

-Bankruptcy law provides for 10 different types of adversary proceedings.
+Bankruptcy law provides for different types of adversary proceedings.
 (11 U.S.C. § 523) Here’s a list of the more common APs filed.

-- Fraudulent transfer.
+Fraudulent transfer.
 Trustees will try to recover money or property they believe you fraudulently transferred within two years before filing bankruptcy.

-- Preferential transfer.
+Preferential transfer.
 Trustees will try to recover money from creditors you paid more than $600 within 90 days before filing bankruptcy or within a year if you paid back a relative or friend.

-- Lien stripping.
+Lien stripping.
 Homeowners who file a chapter 13 will try to strip (remove) second, third, fourth, etc., mortgages from their property and treat those mortgages as unsecured claims.

-- Dischargeability of a debt.
+Dischargeability of a debt.
 Creditors can argue that debt is non-dischargeable if they believe you incurred the debt fraudulently.

 How to file an adversary proceeding

 You start an adversary proceeding by filing an adversary complaint, which is a formal, written statement where you lay out the facts and ask the court for the relief you’re entitled to under the law.
-Although a lot of complaints look similar, there's no set form to follow.
-However, there are usually 5 things you must include in your complaint:
+Depending on the nature of the lawsuit, you may need to pay a filing fee.

 Caption.
 A caption that identifies the court, bankruptcy case and case number, and parties to the adversary.

-- Jurisdiction.
+Jurisdiction.
 The reason why the AP can be filed in bankruptcy court.

-- Allegations.
+Allegations.
 The allegations/claims you’re making against the defendant.

-How to respond to an adversary proceeding
+How to respond to a bankruptcy adversary proceeding

 A defendant can respond to an adversary proceeding by filing an answer or a motion (e.g., a motion to dismiss the complaint) within 30 days from the date of the summons.
 If the defendant fails to file a responsive pleading, the bankruptcy judge can enter a default judgment against the defendant.